AndersDeath/diary2/000-current.md

 # 14 August - Monday - Yerevan - 319 day of immigration

 I installed Photoshot for Ksusha today.
+She is not so good in this busineess.